Financial Aid FAQs

 I am being told I am going to hit my Pell LEU and that I will not have grant eligibility throughout my program.
 What does this mean?

 - See Pell LEU.
 This means you are almost out of your lifetime eligibility allowance of Pell- you very likely may end up owing AIAM tuition and fees later in your program and should be prepared.
-If you are eligible to receive a credit balance check, you may want to apply that moment towards a later quarter when you may owe.
+If you are eligible to receive a credit balance check, you may want to apply that money toward a later quarter when you may owe.

 I am being told I am going to run out of loan eligibility during my program.
 What does this mean?

 - You are only allowed to borrow $57,500 as an undergraduate.
 If you are getting close to that limit, you may not be able to borrow enough during your program at AIAM because you cannot borrow more than $57,500.
 There is no way to borrow more money, except to pay down the amount you already owe in loans.
-If you are told you will not have enough loans to cover later quarters, you should prepare that you do not have FA to cover your total amount of tuition and fees, even if you have enough for your first few quarters.
+If you are told you will not have enough loans to cover later quarters, be prepared that you will not have FA to cover your total amount of tuition and fees, even if you have enough for your first few quarters.

 Why am I being told that I am about to run out of money, but am receiving financial aid now?